UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch6.md

 If you compare the code generation and driver code between Chapter 5 and Chapter 6 you'll see the only difference is the language level setting, it got a bump (Literally a single enum on one line of each component).
 Everything else is identical.
 This is because the real work is on the parser and AST not the code generation.
 This is where having a good parser + AST model can help keep the code generation simpler.
-If the parse tree alone was used, then the code generation would need additional code similar to what is found in the AST generation.
+If the parse tree alone was used, then the code generation would need additional support similar to what is found in the AST generation.
 Putting it into the AST generation keeps things much cleaner as, obviously, the support for user defined operators and precedence has nothing to do with code generation.
 Keeping the code generation simpler is generally a really good thing!

 That completes the support for user defined operators.